WeblateOrg/weblate/docs/admin/install.rst

    .. code-block:: postgres

-        CREATE EXTENSION IF NOT EXISTS pg_trgm WITH SCHEMA weblate;
+        CREATE EXTENSION IF NOT EXISTS pg_trgm;
-        CREATE EXTENSION IF NOT EXISTS btree_gin WITH SCHEMA weblate;
+        CREATE EXTENSION IF NOT EXISTS btree_gin;

 .. _config-postgresql: